⚡ Electrical Tips

 3. You Don’t Have Safety Switches (RCDs)

 Safety switches — also called RCDs (Residual Current Devices) — are life-saving devices.
 They detect current leaking to earth, which happens when someone gets an electric shock or when faulty wiring creates a hazard.
 When triggered, they cut power within 30 milliseconds.
 That speed saves lives.
+Under Queensland law, all homes must have safety switches on power and lighting circuits.
+In fact, the 2027 electrical safety deadline is pushing many homeowners to check their overall compliance — and switchboards are often the first thing that needs attention.
+If your switchboard doesn’t have RCDs on every circuit, you need an upgrade.
+It’s not optional — it’s a legal requirement and a critical safety measure.
+Learn more about safety switch installation and what’s required.
+See our safety switch installation cost guide for Brisbane pricing and what’s included.

 4. Burning Smell or Visible Scorch Marks

 This is an emergency.
 If you notice a burning smell near your switchboard, or you can see scorch marks, discolouration, or melted plastic on any components — act immediately.
+Here’s what to do:

 1. Turn off the main switch at the switchboard